-The criminal justice system, generally, has three ways to deal with crime: punish the criminal, deter future crimes, and rehabilitate the individual who committed the crime.
+The criminal justice system generally has three ways to deal with crime: punishment, deterrence and rehabilitation.
 Diversion programs focus on rehabilitating individuals.
 Tarrant County stands out in Texas for the number of diversion programs that are available to certain categories of offenders.

-True diversion programs divert individuals who are facing the consequences of an arrest.
-There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially including avoiding a prison sentence.
+True diversion programs are exactly that – they divert or redirect individuals who have been arrested to a different, and hopefully, more productive and positive path.
+Most diversion programs are pre-trial, meaning the defendant is diverted from the tradition criminal justice processing into a program of supervision, treatment and rehabilitation.
+There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially avoiding a prison sentence.
 However, the purpose of diversion programs is not only to avoid convictions or punishment.
 Diversion programs are meant to give the accused an opportunity for rehabilitation, which will be rewarded.

 Diversion programs are only meant for individuals who are guilty of the offense for which they are charged.
 Admission into a diversion program is not something that can be guaranteed nor are they meant for individuals who believe they are entitled to be in the program.
 Applicants must, instead, demonstrate a commitment to changing their lives and be accepted after a rigorous application process.

 Generally, diversion programs, which are also referred to as specialty court programs, have both a carrot and a stick.
 For pre-plea diversion programs, the carrot might be offering the person a dismissal and shot at an expunction, while the stick is the person getting kicked out of the program with prejudice.
 For post-plea programs (where the person is found guilty, typically in the case of repeat offenders) the benefit is they are given an opportunity to stay out of prison as long as they abide by the stringent requirements of the specialty court program.